 The death of an Australian overseas can involve complications in organising the funeral, repatriation and other administrative arrangements and formalities.
 These processes can seem unfamiliar and unnecessarily demanding for family or friends, whose priority is often to bring their loved one home.

-This page provides information to help you understand what consular staff in Australia and overseas can do to assist during this difficult time.
+This brochure is designed to provide information to help you understand what consular staff in Australia and overseas can do to assist during this difficult time.
 It also provides guidance on what should be done when a relative or a travelling companion dies overseas.

 When Australians travel abroad, they leave behind Australia's support systems, emergency service capabilities and medical facilities.
 The Australian Government will do what it can to help families and friends who have lost a loved one overseas.
 However, there are legal and practical limits to what can be done on their behalf.